 - Only fulfill requests from people you know

-- Make sure you create a secure password for you Xoom account and any other account associated with your financials
+- Make sure you create a secure password for your Xoom account and any other account associated with your financials

-Not only is sending your money online safe, but its an inexpensive option.
-ATM’s will usually charge you a flat fee, or a percentage (1-3% of your withdraw amount) of what you are sending, which can get expensive.
+Not only is sending your money online safe but it’s an inexpensive option.
+ATMs will usually charge you a flat fee, or a percentage (1-3% of your withdrawal amount) of what you are sending, which can get expensive.

 On the other hand, if you plan to send money to Mexico for your next trip there, you will find my article on what the best currency to use in Mexico is.